Friday, October 01, 2021

 My TUBI Cue (Deadly Women Edition): 10 Weird Vintage Gems for the High and Inside

-Unlimited constant availability makes choosing movies daunting.
-Now Tubi!
-With so may platforms and titles stretching into infinity, one can feel eternally stranded at some giant video store, paralyzed by indecision, while mom waits ever more frustrated in the car (a recurring dream I have).
-But Tubi!
+Unlimited constant availability makes choosing movies daunting; one can feel as if they are eternally stranded at some giant video store, paralyzed by indecision, while mom waits, ever more frustrated, in the car (a recurring dream I have).
 At least in the days of the video store you could narrow it down to 2-3 choices, so when you got home your selection was much narrower.
 Nowadays you take home the video store in its entirety and no title is ever unavailable / already rented out.
 Is it heaven or a hell of indecision?

 Everything on Tubi is free, including the Charles Band catalogue, so no unpleasant surprises.
 Not only is all the weirdest, wildest stuff here, but the occasional spate of commercials bring a lot of nostalgic and strange value if you were a child in the pre-cable / VCR era.
-Commercials provide breathing and bathroom space, and since the titles aren't censored there's a lot of great ironic counterpoint to, say, having a screamin bloody R-rated vivisection interrupted by an ad for Geico's new bundling service, at least if you're old enough to remember old time network TV.
-Some of these babies have never had a commercial break in their lives, and it gives them a kind of subliminal network respectability.
+Commercials provide breathing and bathroom space.
+There's a lot of great ironic counterpoint to, say, having a bloody R-rated vivisection interrupted by an ad for Geico's new bundling service, or some new steak special at Down Under.
+It gives them a kind of subliminal network respectability.
 The only drawback is, unlike on Youtube, there's no way to get it to automatically play the next title in your list once what you're watching ends.
-Instead Tubi picks some random, less weird title and shoves it down your throat sometimes before the credits even start.
-I have no intention of watching Shrek Forever After when I'm done with Blood and Black Lace or Are we There Yet? after Shivers but there you are.
+Instead Tubi picks some random, less weird title and shoves it down your throat, sometimes before the credits even start.
+I have no intention of watching Shrek Forever After when I'm done with Blood and Black Lace, or Are we There Yet? after Shivers, but there you are.

 PS - In book news, I've been digging the new Bleeding Skull!: A 1990s Trash-Horror Odyssey, in glorious glossy color (finally), with reds that bleed all over your Polonia tube socks.
 If, like me. you only heard of a handful of the titles mentioned in BS, then you too might start looking for the ones they wax gushingly on about.
 Then welcome to TUBI!

-PPS - Needing a theme, this list ties in also with my ongoing Dangerous Women collection, a round-up of women who kill without getting all whiny about it.
+PPS - This list ties in also with my ongoing Dangerous Women collection, a round-up of women who kill without getting all whiny about it.
 The women who can just kill and kick ass and not let it bug them -these deadly woman are the incarnations of Kali, the patron goddess of Acidemic!
 In the words of "Old Toad Face" in Gunga Din, Kali!
 Kali!
 KALIII!!!!

 Anastasia Woolverton as Connie Sproutz